-When discussing ways to age well, articles typically focus on exercise, managing illnesses, and good nutrition.
+Articles typically focus on exercise, managing illnesses, and good nutrition.
 Another popular approach suggests following the six dimensions of wellness.
 Both offer excellent advice.

-This will take “emotional labor”- honestly looking at less identified underlying demands of aging well.
+This will take “emotional labor”- honestly looking at the less identified underlying demands of aging well.
 Whether you want to take that journey or not is your choice.
 But you will have the tools to do so if you want.

 More about Me

 I am an 83-year-old woman who lives in a cozy apartment in Northern California with her two rescue cats, Bailey and Bella.
 I have a Ph.D. in Psychology and am a licensed mental health professional with years of experience.
 When my husband of 60 years was diagnosed with dementia, I began researching how older people could deal with challenging circumstances and still age well.